Skip to main content

 About Mustard

 Mustard is a $$ Indian restaurant in Singapore with confirmed Michelin Plate recognition in 2024.
-Treat it as a practical choice when the group wants Indian food in a casual setting, with verified recognition to make the plan feel considered without framing it as a formal splurge.
+It is a practical choice when the group wants Indian food in a casual setting, with recognition to make the plan feel considered without framing it as a formal splurge.

 The strongest way to approach Mustard is as an Indian restaurant choice in Singapore.
-The verified information supports Indian cuisine, $$ pricing, casual dress, daily opening hours with lunch and dinner periods.
+It offers Indian cuisine, $$ pricing, casual dress, daily opening hours with lunch and dinner periods.
 If the group wants to build a wider evening around drinks before or after dinner, use the Singapore bars guide separately rather than assuming those details from the restaurant listing.

 Compared with Lagnaa, Mustard is most direct to evaluate as another Indian option in Singapore with confirmed Michelin Plate recognition.
 Muthu's Curry is also a natural comparison for diners looking at Indian restaurants in the city.
 The best choice depends on the exact occasion, preferred setting, what the group wants to order.